 When it comes to travel, there’s obviously a lot of factors outside of our control, so the list of potential unforeseen events is extensive.

 Most comprehensive travel insurance policies may provide coverage for unforeseen events that happen before a trip, while a traveler is in transit, and during a trip.
 We explore examples of some of the more common events below:

 Unforeseen Events Before A Trip

-Under most policies, a traveler can cancel their trip and be reimbursed their prepaid, nonrefundable trip costs if an unexpected event forces them to cancel their trip.
+Under most single-trip policies, a traveler can cancel their trip and be reimbursed their prepaid, nonrefundable trip costs if an unexpected event forces them to cancel their trip.
 These cancellations may be covered under a policies Trip Cancellation benefit.